liamoc/liamoc.net/index.md

 was <a href="https://www.uu.nl/medewerkers/GKKeller">Gabriele Keller</a>.

 In my free time, I like to collect and tinker on <a href="/computers.html">old and obsolete computers</a>.
 Please get in touch with me if you want to collaborate on retro computing projects, donate a computer, or visit to see my collection of old computers.

+I am also an <a href="/churchmusic.html">experienced liturgical singer</a> and have extensively studied early church music from the middle ages.

 This contains my <a href="/posts/archive.html">blog</a> as well as a publication list, and other miscellany.